The Grazing Room

 Selection of local cheeses, cured meats, house-made pickles, grilled bread,

-artisanal crackers, accoutrements such as fig paste, mustard
+artisanal crackers, accoutrements such as fig paste, quince paste

-Crab apple sauce, caramelized onions, cinnamon sour cream
+Spiced apple sauce, caramelized onions, chive and dill sour cream

 FEAST

 Suggested wine pairing: Sauvignon Blanc.
 Locations by Dave Phinney.
-New Zealand ($16/glass)
+New Zealand ($15/glass)

 FEAST (cont'd)

-Suggested wine pairing: "Locations" Syrah & Cabernet Blend.
-Dave Phinney.
-CA ($15/glass)
+Suggested wine pairing: Sauvignon Blanc.
+Locations by Dave Phinney.
+New Zealand ($15/glass)

 SHARE